Alex-Appleby/Alex-Appleby/README.md

         self.school = school

     def presentacion(self):
         print("Hi there!
 My name is", self.name, "and I was born on", self.date_of_birth, ".
 I really enjoy sports like soccer, basketball and swimming.
 I ❤️ dancing, playing chess and checkers.
-My favorite books are Psicología del éxito, by Mario Luna; Controle su destino by Tony Robbins and El poder de los hábitos by Charles Duhigg.
+My favorite books are Psychology of Success by Mario Luna, Control Your Destiny by Tony Robbins and The Power of Habits, by Charles Duhigg.
 I love socializing and spending quality time with my friends.
 I'm studying at", self.school, "🤓.")

 AlejandroEnriquezRivera = AlejandroEnriquezRivera("Alejandro Enriquez Rivera", "21 de septiembre del 2000", ["soccer", "basketball", "swimming"], ["dancing", "chess", "checkers"], ["Psychology of Success, by Mario Luna", "Control Your Destiny, by Tony Robbins", "The Power of Habits, by Charles Duhigg"], "Superior School of Computing of the IPN")
 AlejandroEnriquezRivera.presentacion()